Chris Giarrusso

-Chris Giarrusso is a graphic novel author/illustrator best known for the all-ages series G-Man at Image Comics and Andrews McMeel Publishing and Mini Marvels at Marvel Comics.
+Chris Giarrusso is an American graphic novel author/illustrator best known for the all-ages series G-Man at Image Comics and Andrews McMeel Publishing and Mini Marvels at Marvel Comics.

 Early life

 Chris Giarrusso is a native of Upstate New York, and comes from an artistic family.
 His mother actively pursued arts and crafts as a pastime, his father enjoys photography, his brother Matt is a musician, and his older brother Dave, like Giarrusso himself, enjoys drawing.
 Giarrusso looked up to Dave in particular, and names him as the primary creative influence on his art style and career.
-As a child, Giarrusso, an avid fan of Marvel Comics, would go to a comics shop every weekend with his mother, although his father was not as pleased with his son's choice of reading material.
+As a child, Giarrusso, a fan of Marvel Comics, would go to a comics shop every weekend with his mother, although his father was not as pleased with his son's choice of reading material.
 Giarrusso also enjoyed drawing, but did so intermittently, because he lacked confidence in his abilities, often becoming frustrated with his work and destroying his drawings.
 He was also influenced by the newspaper strips he and his brother read, most notably Charles Schultz's Peanuts.
 Others included Garfield, B.C., For Better or For Worse, Heathcliff, Marmaduke, Dennis the Menace and Beetle Bailey.
 His first comic book was Transformers, which he began reading when he was 9 or 10 years old.